-Please make sure you have a mobile device with a working camera and then install the free Google Authenticator app (recommended), or another app that implements the TOTP (Time-based One Time Password) algorithm.
+Please make sure you have a suitable device with a working camera and then install the free Google Authenticator or Authy app, or another app that implements the TOTP (Time-based One Time Password) algorithm.

 These additional factors can be:

 - A Time-based One Time Password provided by an external generator (e.g., via Google Authenticator on your smartphone);

 - Connecting from the NIWA Network or via a NIWA VPN session.

 Linking a device to your account

 The next step can only be done once.

 WARNING: The QR code shown in later steps is a one-time password and cannot be regenerated or displayed again.
 If you do not capture the QR code, or lose the device storing the code (also called a token), you will be unable to access your account and will need to contact email@example.com to have your token deleted so another can be generated for your account.

 - Again, log into My NeSI via your browser and click on Accounts or refresh the page and you will see an option to "Link your mobile device"